ruairitobrien/ruairitobrien-blog/src/render/posts/babel-workflow.html.md

 The gulpfile has gotten a little more complicated but hopefully it all makes sense to you.

 The build function is the main thing there.
-It uses bebelify & browserify to bundle the ES2015 code in to a single ES5 script file.
-It pipes that through the sourcemap builder and then outputs everything to the public/js directory.
+It uses babelify & browserify to bundle the ES2015 code in to a single ES5 script file.
+It resolves what files need to be bundled by processing the import statements in your code.
+Any file that isn't referenced will not end up in the output.
+It pipes the outputs through the sourcemap builder and then writes everything to the public/js directory.
+'Everything' being a single main.js file and a corresponding main.js.map file that your browser can use to make debugging easier when developing.
+The sourcemaps processor we're using takes care of the map referencing by adding this comment to the end of the main.js: `//# sourceMappingURL=main.js.map`.

+More on sourcemaps [here](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) and [here](https://github.com/ryanseddon/source-map/wiki/Source-maps%3A-languages,-tools-and-other-info).

 The `gulp serve` task will build and serve everything and then exit the gulp process.